andrealopezpalomeque/viaje-grupo/docs/user-flow-scenarios.md

 - ✅ View expense list (/lista)
 - ✅ Record payments ("pagué 5000 @María")
 - ✅ Switch groups (/grupo)
-- ✅ Delete their own expenses (/borrar 1)

 ### What Juan CANNOT Do:
 - ❌ Access textthecheck.app (requires Google Auth with linked email)
 - ❌ See settlement recommendations with payment info
 - ❌ See other members' payment details (CBU, alias)
 - ❌ Edit expenses (amount, description, split)
+- ❌ Delete expenses (must use dashboard)

 **Is this OK?** ✅ YES - This is the core use case!
 Most users will be WhatsApp-only.